AudioScapeInc/RobloxBoomboxPlugin/README.md

 ### 7. You're All Set!
 - The HTTP secret is now successfully configured for your game.
 The Audioscape Boombox will be able to pull the API key and function correctly in your game.

+  # FAQ
+  1. The boombox doesn't work!
+     1. Check if you have configured the [API key](#Configure-API-Key) and [secret](#production-configuration) properly following the steps above.
+     2. Make sure you have an active internet connection, and that your speakers and game audio are enabled.
+     3. If it still doesn't work, it could be that you hit the daily rate limit of 500 requests per day.
+If so, please allow 24h for it to restart.
+And, [contact us](https://discord.gg/MShtx9aaHh) for an unlimited API key.

   Need help?
 Reach out to us in our [developer discord](https://discord.gg/MShtx9aaHh).